12 Best Backpacking Stoves Reviewed and Compared

 Ease of Use

 A wood-burning type of product takes a bit more effort to light since wood is required.
 Wood is not always readily available and sometimes wet weather can make it tough to find appropriately dry kindling.
 This makes the Ohuhu version a more appropriate option for those with some experience building fires.
 Since no fuel is required, however, there’s no need to worry about contaminating your camping or rest area with fossil fuels.
-You can also use the stove with alcohol tablets.
+You can also use the appliance with alcohol tablets.

 The Ohuhu is priced similarly to our top pick and offers a quality, sturdy construction that’s well worth the low price tag.